Liqwid-Labs/LiqwidDAO-Constitution/LiqwidDAO-Constitution-v01.md

 **Section 3.4 - Core Units.** Core Units shall be small teams of Active Contributors and may have one or more Core Contributors designated as the team lead.
 The purpose of these units shall be to carry out the DAO's operational processes and implement sustainable growth initiatives that further the mission of the DAO.

-**Section 3.5 - Quorum and Constitutional Revision.** The LiqwidDAO Handbook (Operating System) shall provide a written explanation of the voting mechanism and voting majority and quorum requirements of LiqwidDAO.
-A supermajority (75%) vote with two weeks public notice is required to update this constitution.
-A vote in such a prescribed manner will satisfy and supercede any governance voting requirement.

-# Article IV - Member Meetings and Matters.
+# Article IV - Meetings of Members

-**Section 4.1 - Meetings.** Member meetings shall be described on a basis at the discretion of its membership on the Designated Communication Platform.
+**Section 4.1 - Meetings.** Meetings of Members shall be described on a basis at the discretion of its membership on the Designated Communication Platform.
 Typically, meetings are set on weekly cadence through internet chat which is where parties agree to conduct such business as may properly come before the meeting.
 The purpose of meetings will be for LiqwidDAO members to discuss governance proposals that may be voted upon and other DAO matters as may be appropriate.

 **Section 4.2 - Special Meetings.** Special meetings of members may be called by the LiqwidDAO Core Contributors as needed.

 **Section 4.3 - Time and Place.** The date, time and place of all meetings of the LiqwidDAO Core Contributors shall be determined by the LiqwidDAO Core Contributors team or, in the event that the LiqwidDAO Core Contributors group fails to act, by a call for vote via the LQ Governance Token Holders.

 **Section 4.4 - Notice.** The Membership is responsible for monitoring votes of concern on the Designated Smart Contract.
 Notice of votes can be set up by LQ Governance Token Holders via the Designated Smart Contract and when successful proposals are executed in the Designated Communication Platform.
 Notices of meetings shall also be posted on LiqwidDAO’s official social media and the Designated Communication Platform including the member information roster, although failure to do so shall not affect the validity of the meeting.
-Any business conducted at a Members meeting other than that specified in the notice of the meeting shall be of an advisory nature only.
+Any business conducted at a meeting of Members other than that specified in the notice of the meeting shall be of an advisory nature only.

 **Section 4.5 - General Quorum.** The LiqwidDAO Handbook (“Handbook”) shall provide a written explanation of the voting mechanism and voting quorum requirements of LiqwidDAO.
 All actions using a software agent (e.g. Cardano script), treasury, membership and voting are governed by the Designated Smart Contract.